What happens if my employer fired me for no reason?

 Do employers have to give written warnings before firing?

-Contrary to popular belief, you are not entitled to “three strikes” or any sort of warning before your employer terminates you.
-New Jersey is an employment-at-will state, meaning that your employer may fire you, without a reason and without cause.
+Contrary to popular belief, you are not entitled to “three strikes” or any warning before your employer terminates you.
+New Jersey is an employment-at-will state, meaning that your employer may fire you without reason and without cause.
 This also means that an employee is free to quit their job at any time, with or without reason or notice.

 What are wrongful termination examples?

-Although various examples have been set forth more fully above, common examples of wrongful termination include, but are not limited to:
+Although various examples have been set forth more fully above, typical examples of wrongful termination include, but are not limited to:

-1. Firing an employee for refusing to perform an illegal act, or reporting an illegal act;
+- Firing an employee for refusing to perform an illegal act or reporting an illegal act;

-2. Firing an employee to avoid paying the employee benefits to which he or she is entitled (e.g., firing an employee right before he/she is about to retire to avoid paying costly retirement benefits, or firing an employee to avoid paying a large commission.);
+- Firing an employee to avoid paying the employee benefits to which they are entitled (e.g., firing an employee right before their is about to retire to avoid paying costly retirement benefits, or firing an employee to avoid paying a large commission.);

-4. Terminating an employee due to his/her age;
+- Terminating an employee due to their age;

-5. Terminating an employee due to his/her sex;
+- Terminating an employee due to their sex;

-6. Terminating an employee due to his/her disability;
+- Terminating an employee due to their disability;

-7. Terminating an employee due to his/her race;
+- Terminating an employee due to their race;

-8. Terminating an employee due to his/her religion;
+- Terminating an employee due to their religion;

-9. Terminating an employee due to his/her marital, civil union, or domestic partnership status;
+- Terminating an employee due to their marital, civil union, or domestic partnership status;

-11. Terminating an employee due to his/her sex, gender identity, or expression; or
+- Terminating an employee due to their sex, gender identity, or expression; or

-12. Terminating an employee due to his/her affectional or sexual orientation.
+- Terminating an employee due to their affectional or sexual orientation.

 How do I talk to Human Resources (HR) about unfair treatment?

 Going to your company’s Human Resources Department can be awkward and even at times scary.
-Knowing how to properly navigate this process, however, hopefully, will aid in smooth reporting.
+However, knowing how to navigate this process will hopefully aid in smooth reporting.

 First, you should assess the severity of the situation and whether it is something you can handle on your own.
-If not, it is important to immediately document the unfair treatment.
-This can be done in a number of ways, such as creating a word document or excel spreadsheet, wherein you document the date of the unfair treatment, what happened, who was present, and all other important details.
+If not, it is essential to document the unfair treatment immediately.
+This may be done in several ways, such as creating a word document or excel spreadsheet, wherein you document the date of the unfair treatment, what happened, who was present, and all other important details.
 Further, save copies of any tangible evidence documenting the unfair treatment (e.g., text messages, emails, or other recorded communications).

 Additionally, try to avoid legal buzzwords.
-Oftentimes people report to HR that they are subject to a “hostile work environment,” but then do little more.
+Often people report to HR that they are subject to a “hostile work environment” but then do little more.
 Instead, focus on the actual conduct that created the hostility.
-For instance, rather than saying “my supervisor has subjected me to a hostile work environment,” say “my supervisor has made racially insensitive comments.”
+For instance, rather than saying, “my supervisor has subjected me to a hostile work environment,” say, “my supervisor has made racially insensitive comments.”

 Finally, avoid threats.
-Employers hate to hear that you are going to sue them or that you are hiring an attorney.
+Employers hate to hear that you will sue them or that you are hiring an attorney.
 Instead, initially focus on a constructive solution and provide your employer with a chance to remedy the situation.
 Otherwise, you may come across as attempting to “cook up” a lawsuit, which ultimately could harm your claim if a lawsuit does become necessary.
-Your report in all likelihood will be documented and saved by your employer, and just as your employer doesn’t like receiving threats, juries don’t like plaintiffs who they think are trying to take advantage of the system.
+Your report, in all likelihood, will be documented and saved by your employer, and just as your employer doesn’t like receiving threats, juries don’t like plaintiffs whom they think are trying to take advantage of the system.

 Is it hard to prove wrongful termination?

-If you have been injured in a New Jersey car accident that was not your fault, and you wish to discuss your legal options, Farrell & Thurman, P.C., offers a variety of convenient ways to schedule a free no-pressure consultation.
+If you believe you have been wrongfully terminated and you wish to discuss your legal options, Farrell & Thurman, P.C., offers a variety of convenient ways to schedule a free, no-pressure consultation.
 You may do so directly on our website (Schedule A Consult), via phone (609-924-1115), or by email (Contact Us).